mediacms-io/mediacms/README.md

 ## Philosophy

 We believe there's a need for quality open source web applications that can be used to build community portals and support collaboration.

 We have three goals for MediaCMS: a) deliver all functionality one would expect from a modern system, b) allow for easy installation and maintenance, c) allow easy customization and addition of features.

 ## License

 MediaCMS is released under [GNU Affero General Public License v3.0 license](LICENSE.txt).
-Copyright Markos Gogoulos and Yiannis Stergiou
+Copyright Markos Gogoulos.

 ## Support and paid services